UNC-Duke Collaborative Clinical Pharmacology T32 Postdoctoral Training Program

 - Drug-induced Organ Toxicity

-Unique features of this training program include a focus on precision dosing and understudied areas in clinical pharmacology, specifically, pediatrics [including collaboration with the Pediatric Trials Network] and drug safety [UNC Institute for Drug Safety Sciences].
-This program is supported by The National Institute of General Medical Sciences (NIGMS) and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) of the National Institutes of Health (NIH) under award number T32 GM086330.
-This program is accredited by the American Board of Clinical Pharmacology (ABCP).
+Unique features of this training program include a focus on precision dosing, use of real-world data, and pharmacometrics.
+This program is supported by the National Institute of General Medical Sciences (NIGMS) and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) of the National Institutes of Health (NIH) under award numbers T32 GM086330 and T32 HD104576.
+The programs are accredited by the American Board of Clinical Pharmacology (ABCP).